Jehoshaphatia/Bloomwell/README.md

 # Bloomwell
- Bloomwell - A Virtual Art Exhibition
+ Bloomwell - A Virtual Art Exhibition for the web